Looking for a full run down on the Siberian Husky dog breed?

 How big do huskies get?

 There are a few different types of huskies, the Siberian is a medium-sized dog, the smallest of the recognised sled dogs which include the Alaskan Malamute, Samoyed and Canadian Eskimo Dog.
 Males stand between 21-24 inches (53-61cms) while females grow to 20-22 inches (51-56cms)

 Miniature Huskies are between 13-17 inches (33-43cms) and weigh 25-35lbs

-Husky coats need regular maintenance to reduce the amount of shedding and keep them looking their best.
+Siberian Husky coats need regular maintenance to reduce the amount of shedding (during shedding season this is a lot of work) and keep them looking their best.
 A Siberian usually thought of as being grey and white but in fact come in a wide variety of colours including: